 Like most image editors, GIMP allows to select colors using the HSV (Hue/Saturation/Value) color space, and GIMP's color picking tools provide HSV color sliders and also an HSV color wheel.
-GIMP 2.9 now also allows to select colors using the LCH color space ("Lightness, Chroma, Hue"), using LCH color sliders, but we don't yet have an LCH color wheel panel.
+GIMP 2.10 also allows to select colors using the LCh color space ("Lightness, Chroma, Hue"), using LCh color sliders.
+But we don't yet have an LCh color wheel panel.

 - Just as RGB working spaces are not perceptually uniform, so HSV is not perceptually uniform.
 In case you are wondering, having a more or less perceptually uniform TRC (such as the sRGB TRC) doesn't magically make the spacing of colors in RGB or HSV perceptually uniform.
 It just makes the rate at which the individual RGB channel values change perceptually uniform.

 - The meaning (the actual color) referred to by any given set of HSV values depends on what RGB working space is used to calculate the HSV values.
 This means that color palettes composed of sRGB-based HSV values won't work for any other RGB working space.
 Why should you care? sRGB is based on the display characteristics of consumer-grade CRT monitors made in the 1990s, sRGB never was a very good "fit" for LCD monitors, and Rec.2020-capable monitors eventually will make sRGB obsolete.

 In stark contrast to HSV, LCh is a perceptually uniform reference color space based on actual studies of how people perceive colors:

 - LCh is just a polar transform of LAB, and an LCh color wheel is also a LAB color wheel.
 LAB/LCh is perceptually uniform, or at least very close to perceptually uniform (JAB/JCH is even closer).